kapouer/matchdom/README.md

 const md = new Matchdom(StringPlugin, NumPlugin, DomPlugin);
 // or new Matchdom(StringPlugin, NumPlugin).extend(DomPlugin)

-// html string is converted to a DOM node, thanks to DomPlugin const mergedDom = md.merge(`<div id="model" class="[myclass]">
+// html string is first converted to a DOM node (DomPlugin), then data is merged into Object Model. const mergedDom = md.merge(`<div id="model" class="[myclass]">
  <h[n]>Header</h[n]>
  <span>[data.text|as:html] for [data.percent|percent:1]</span>